The sedona landscape in the winter with beautiful clouds and snow-capped landscape

 ice and snow building up to create icicle fairytale landscape at the west fork area of sedona

-The West Fork Trail (AllTrails info here) in Oak Creek Canyon offers something new and spectacular with every season.
+The West Fork Trail (AllTrails info here) in nearby Oak Creek Canyon offers something new and spectacular with every season.

 Cool off by the water during the summer months, marvel as the canyon becomes a blanket of reds and oranges come fall, admire spring flowers, and escape into a winter wonderland.
+It’s the gift that keeps on giving!

 Of course, that natural beauty is also the reason why the parking lot is managed by a concessionaire and costs $12 per vehicle to enter.

 I couldn’t tell you which season in West Fork is my favorite but I can tell you that the winter months give this place a completely different feel that’s simply incredible.
+Gigantic icicles line the canyon walls, snow lingers in shady corners, and the creek bubbles as it navigates under the ice.
+It feels so unlike Sedona in the very best way!

 The trail itself is 6.5 miles roundtrip, but you can explore this place as much or as little as you want and still have a magical time.